FailAcademy/learning/adp-vancouver/_slides/week-05/01-intro-to-meteor.md

 # Deploying Meteor Apps

-Historically, Meteor has been difficult to deploy, because of it's unique architechture.
+Historically, Meteor has been difficult to deploy, because of it's unique architecture.
 This is no longer the case.
 MDG has created [Galaxy](https://www.meteor.com/hosting).
 An all in one paid hosting solution for Meteor apps.

 The Open Source community has also built deployment solutions.
 The 2 most popular are:
-- [MUP](https://github.com/zodern/meteor-up) Built by Arounoda Surispala, a hero in the Moeteor OS community.
+- [MUP](https://github.com/zodern/meteor-up) Built by Arounoda Surispala, a hero in the Meteor OS community.
 - [meteor-now](https://www.npmjs.com/package/meteor-now) Built on the fantastic **[Now](https://zeit.co/now)** Node deployment tool.
 Install Now and deploy your example app to see just how easy it is...